CdRDS/Weather-app/README.md

+Weather app with dynamic backgrounds written in react

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.